Nekuzi/Nekuzi/README.md

-- 👋 Hi, I’m @Nekuzi
+- 👋 Hi, I’m @Nekuzi!!
-- 👀 I’m interested in ...
+- 👀 I’m interested in ur mom
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about your mom
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your mom
-- 📫 How to reach me ...
+- 📫 How to reach me in your moms house

 <!---
 Nekuzi/Nekuzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.